linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 21 Subnational Municipal Government Debt Markets.md

 The U.S. municipal bond market is the model that has proved to be highly successful in facilitating funding for states, counties, and townships.
 Later in this chapter, we focus on the U.S. municipal bond market, which is a highly successful municipal debt market.

-# Multilateral Financial Institution Arrangements
+## Multilateral Financial Institution Arrangements

 Multilateral financial institutions, which are also referred to as supranationals, include the International Monetary Fund, the World Bank Group, the European Bank for Reconstruction and Development, the European Investment Bank, the Asian Development Bank, and the Global

 Environmental Fund.
 It has been argued that the greatest need for infrastructure financing in developing markets is Asia because of its rate of urbanization.
 The Asian Development Bank estimated that \$8 trillion worth of infrastructure projects would be needed in Asia simply to maintain the region's economic growth rates.
 Recognizing this growing need for infrastructure financing, in 2015 China led the creation of the Asian Infrastructure Investment Bank.
-This bank has 57 founding member countries that committed\$ 100 billion in capital to fund infrastructure projects in the region.
-China contributed 30 million.
+This bank has 57 founding member countries that committed \$100 billion in capital to fund infrastructure projects in the region.
+China contributed \$30 million.
 Japan has committed to inject a significant amount.

 The experience of multilateral institutions in fostering the development of a sustainable bond municipal debt market is sort of a puzzle.
 Take the case of Brazil, which has used loans from multilateral institutions for more than 30 years to develop a municipal debt market.
 Despite the many successes of this type of financing in terms of low rates of nonperforming municipal loans and investment projects that have been successful, market observers believe that Brazil "is as far away as ever from having a functioning local credit market."4 Brazil's subnationalals are not allowed to issue bonds, and because private banks view lending to subnationalals as too risky, they do not make intermediateand long-term loans.
 To obtain any other type of borrowing, central government approval is required on a case-by-case basis.

 To foster infrastructure financing in developing economies, multilateral institutions use public-private partnerships and project finance initiatives, which we discuss next.

-# Infrastructure Financing via Project Finance and Public-Private Partnerships
+## Infrastructure Financing via Project Finance and Public-Private Partnerships

 The substantial worldwide need for financing infrastructure projects and the constraints on the budgets of subnationalals has resulted in some countries turning to the private sector.
 This is done by either a public-private partnership or direct financing of projects (referred to as project finance initiatives).
 These alternative funding arrangements are attractive, because they typically do not appear as part of a subnational's budget.
 For this reason, they are referred to as "off-budget" mechanisms.